andrealicaltech/Red-Door-Test-2/README.md

 ## Section 2: Feature Set
 Here are all of the individual features we will have in our game:

+Here are all of the individual features we will have in our game:

-1. Basic Mechanics (Priority 1): Moving our character on screen by adding a forward velocity to the particle and having the character jump (increasing the y-velocity) whenever the spacebar key is pressed
+1. Basic Mechanics (Priority 1): Moving our character on screen by adding a forward velocity to the particle and having the character jump (increasing the y-velocity) whenever the spacebar key is ptwressed and duck (decreasing the height of the player)
 2. Obstacles (Priority 1): Randomly spawning obstacles within the screen, each with an arbitrary size and having a random amount of space between obstacles.
-These obstacles will currently be rectangles with a height and a random width
+These obstacles will currently be rectangles with a height and a random width (causing the player to jump) and an elevated rectangle (causing the player to duck).
-3. Scrolling (Priority 1): Whenever the character moves, the background will scroll with the character, constantly moving to adjust to the character’s motion as well (keeping the character in the same part of the frame)
-4. Collision Detection/Game Over Screen (Priority 1): Determining when the player will collide with one of the obstacles, and if it does collide with an obstacle, the game will end and the game will restart
+3. Camera tracking logic (Priority 1): The player sprite must be centred at the middle of the screen, so an internal camera state must be managed which centres the viewport on the player, taking into account their current position.
+4. Continuously rendering the location (Priority 1): Given the camera state, we will need to render the correct main scene and background, with each layer moving at the appropriate speed with 2-D parallax.
 5. Leaderboard (Priority 2): The time the player survived in each round will be tracked and displayed at the top of the screen, along with their lifetime record.
 6. Custom Sprites (Priority 2): We will turn our obstacles and character into custom sprites that will add to the flashiness of the program
-7. Custom music (Priority 2): we will find and set up an audio file asset to play in the background while the game is in progress.
+7. Custom music and custom sound effects (Priority 2): we will find and set up an audio file asset to play in the background while the game is in progress.
 It will be started at the beginning of a new attempt and stopped when the player dies.
-8. Custom sound effects (Priority 2): When the player collides with the obstacle, as well as when they jump, an audio file containing a sound will play during that moment
+Additionally, when the player collides with the obstacle, as well as when they jump, an audio file containing a sound will play during that moment
-9. Difficulty scaling (Priority 3): As the player progresses further and further into one particular run, the game will become harder, increasing the velocity of the player and increasing the rate of obstacles, while still making the game possible
+8. Difficulty scaling (Priority 3): As the player progresses further and further into one particular run, the game will become harder, increasing the velocity of the player and increasing the rate of obstacles, while still making the game possible
-10. Generation and tracking of cheese quesadillas (Priority 3): Cheese quesadillas will randomly spawn at a controllable frequency in the path of the player.
+9. Generation and tracking of cheese quesadillas (Priority 3): Cheese quesadillas will randomly spawn at a controllable frequency in the path of the player.
 A player can collect quesadillas by colliding with them.
 The number of lifetime quesadillas collected will be tracked and displayed at the top of the screen.
-11. Shop (Priority 4): When the player dies, a shop will display, where the player can use their cheese quesadillas to buy new sprites and backgrounds that they can add to the game.
+10. Shop (Priority 4): When the player dies, a shop will display, where the player can use their cheese quesadillas to buy new sprites and backgrounds that they can add to the game.
-12. Revival powerup (Priority 4): Before a game, players will be able to buy a powerup using their quesadillas that will allow them to revive after their first collision in the next game.
+11. Revival powerup (Priority 4): Before a game, players will be able to buy a powerup using their quesadillas that will allow them to revive after their first collision in the next game.
+12. Magnet powerup (Priority 4): At rare random intervals in the game, a magnet sprite will appear in the path of the player.
+After the player collides with the magnet, a magnet powerup will be activated for a limited amount of time.
+During this period, coins will accelerate from in front of the player towards the player and be collected automatically.

 ## Section 3: Timeline

 **Week 1:**

-1. (Arjun) Basic mechanics
+1. (Amudhan) Basic mechanics
-2. (Amudhan) Obstacles
+2. (Andrea) Obstacles spawning
-3. (Arjun) Scrolling
+3. (Arjun) Camera tracking logic
-4. (Andrea) Collision detection/Game Over Screen
+4. (Arjun) Rendering the background

 **Week 2:**

-1. (Arjun) Leaderboard
+1. (Amudhan) Leaderboard
 2. (Andrea) Custom sprites
-3. (Amudhan) Custom music
-4. (Andrea) Custom sound effect
+3. (Andrea) Custom music and custom sound effects
-5. (Amudhan) Difficulty scaler
+4. (Amudhan) Difficulty scaler
+5. (Arjun) Generation and tracking of cheese quesadillas in game

 **Week 3:**

-1. (Arjun) Generation and tracking of cheese quesadillas in game
-2. (Andrea) Shop
+1. (Andrea) Shop
+2. (Amudhan) Revival powerup
-3. (Amudhan) Number of lives powerup
+3. (Arjun) Magnet powerup

 ## Section 4: Disaster Recovery
 Amudhan: If I fall behind, I will set a stronger priority for this CS game over my other classes, fully focusing my effort on making sure I am caught up and taking any extensions that I am able to in other classes.
 I will also communicate with my teammates about any problems I have or whether I am falling behind, so everyone will be on the same page.
 Then, if I feel like I am really falling behind on one particular problem, and my teammates do not know how to fix it, I will go to office hours and ask for any help that I need.
 This will help me continue my flow of work and start working on the next steps of my project.